R E I M A G I N I N G

 2025, framed synthetic polymer paint on acrylic paper 350gsm 12cm x 17cm, (including frame) 16cm x 21cm (SOLD)

-Concealed prompts the viewer to question what we are taught to hide.
-Which truths provoke public and private disgust, and why?
-A commonly used and discarded object, a tampon, lays on a bed of ambiguous material, amplified by a background of onyx unresolved brush strokes.
-Framed in playfully delicate neo-Rococo sentiments, it is not the object itself that demands attention, but the act of paying attention at all.
+Concealed prompts the viewer to question what women are taught to hide; which truths provoke public and private disgust and why?
+A commonly used and disposable object, a tampon, rests on a bed of ambiguous stormy material, amplified by a backdrop of onyx unresolved brush strokes.
+In this still life, it's not the subject matter which demands attention, but the act of paying attention at all.
 What happens when beauty and discomfort share a space?
 What would it look and feel like to reconsider where shame is directed?